jravz/parallel_tasker/README.md

 Dynamic task assignment → threads grab the next available task as soon as they finish their current work.
 This naturally balances workload even when tasks vary in complexity, without needing work stealing.

+Thread-level queueing - thread level queues were introduced using ranges and atomic usizes to mutually exclusively distribute items especially for into_parallel_iter and parallel_iter cases for Vec -> T and &Vec -> &T respectively, where the former consumes the T and the latter is by reference.
+Its expected to introduce a version of the same for HashMap and Range in the future.

 This design provides low overhead, minimal contention, and predictable cache-friendly access patterns.
 Benchmarks show that it performs within ~5-10% of Rayon for large workloads, such as Monte Carlo simulations with 100,000 iterations, while maintaining a simpler scheduling logic.

 parallel_tasker is a fully usable parallel iterator library for real-world workloads, offering a different perspective on parallelism while maintaining near-optimal performance.